bitonic-cjp/fireworks/README.md

-# fireworks
+# Fireworks
-GUI for Lightning
+Graphical User Interface for the Lightning network